studio-eossa/free-tumblr-themes/README.md

 <li><b>Updated Versions</b>: This folder includes themes that have received minor updates from their first release.</li>
 <li><b>Revamped Versions</b>: This folder includes themes that have received major updates from their first release or minor updated versions.</li>
 </ul>

+<h2>Copyright</h2>
+This work is protected by a creative commons Attribution-NonCommercial-NoDerivatives 4.0 International (CC BY-NC-ND 4.0) license.